 Sanitary napkins play a critical role in women’s lives.
-Though they cannot reduce the pain that comes with menstruation but they can certainly reduce the inconveniences associated with vaginal discharge.
+Though they cannot reduce the pain that comes with menstruation they can certainly reduce the inconveniences associated with vaginal discharge.
 Quintessential for women, sanitary napkins need to be of the superlative quality, so that they don’t have to deal with leakages and discomfort.

-For ensuring good quality of sanitary napkins, strict specifications have been formulated by Bureau of Indian Standards.
+For ensuring good quality of sanitary napkins, strict specifications have been formulated by the Bureau of Indian Standards.
 IS 5405 has detailed descriptions of the norms and regulations that the sanitary napkin manufacturers have to adhere to.

 Sanitary napkins should have a smooth surface and there should not be any wrinkles and folds which make the surface uneven.
 The surface of the pad should feel soft and comfortable and should not cause any irritation to the skin.
 The adhesive used to assemble the pad should be used carefully to stick only at the correct points.
 The absorbent fillers should be placed at even distances to make the surface of the pad smooth.

 Sanitary napkins should have neutral pH values; they should neither be acidic nor alkaline.
-For that they are tested to determine their pH value.
+For that, they are tested to determine their pH value.

 Testing sanitary napkins on these parameters according to IS 5405 can ensure they fulfil their purpose without leaking and without causing any discomfort or irritation.